CatLuvrHass/distributedSystem-module/README.md

 ### Our task:
 To redsign a quotation company system name 'quoco' with different implementations.

-- Tutorial 1 - Studying Java RMI
+ - Tutorial 1 - Studying Java RMI.

-- Tutorial 2 - Impl of Web Services
+ - Tutorial 2 - Impl of Web Services.

+ - Tutorial 3 - Using JMS activemq.